 I'm pregnant.
 What does that mean for my travel assistance?

-Every pregnancy complication is of course covered by us, but a birth (including premature birth) is not a complication and therefore not covered.
-The baby is not protected by our travel assistance after the birth (abroad) either.
+Any pregnancy complication is covered by us.
+A birth (including premature) is not a complication and therefore not covered.